 cc.
-Comprehensive income (loss)
+Comprehensive (loss) income

-Comprehensive income (loss) for the year includes TPG's net income and any other effect which, due to specific accounting standards, is accounted for under "other comprehensive results" and which does not represent an increase, decrease or distribution of capital stock.
+Comprehensive (loss) income for the year includes TPG's net income and any other effect which, due to specific accounting standards, is accounted for under "other comprehensive results" and which does not represent an increase, decrease or distribution of capital stock.

-Comprehensive income (loss) caption included in the consolidated statement of changes in equity is the result of TPG's performance during the year.
+Comprehensive (loss) income caption included in the consolidated statement of changes in equity is the result of TPG's performance during the year.